Corsaair/betalib/README.md

 And it could also break code.

-Here with `recvall()`, because the definition already exists in redtamarin, we are forced to renamed the function to `recvall2()` to not only be able to compile it but also use it in our code.
+Here with `recvall()`, because the definition already exists in redtamarin, we are forced to rename the function to `recvall2()` to not only be able to compile it but also use it in our code.